shrejal99/Project-Generator/README.md

 progen --version
 ```

 This should print the current installed version.
-You can use progen or project_generator as a command.
+You can use progen or project-generator as a command.

 ##### Using directly the repository
 In case of using this repository directly, be aware, the project generator is using relative paths.
 To solve this, invoke run.py with arguments as you would if using the package.
 Something like: python run.py --version.
 This helps with debugging the package.

-##### Getting started

-An example how to use progen [baremetal blinky examples](https://github.com/project-generator/project_generator_frdm_boards_example) or more advanced [mbed blinky examples](https://github.com/project-generator/project_generator_mbed_examples).

 ###### Docs
 To get familiar with it, read our wiki.
 Good start is [Getting started guide (wiki)](https://github.com/project-generator/project_generator/wiki/Getting_started).
 There are other sections which describe the each blocks of the project generator.